bulletmark/mutemplate/README.md

 $ mutemplate compile -o templates.py templates/*.tpl
 ```

-This compiles all the template file in `templates/*.tpl` into a single newly
+This compiles all the template files in `templates/*.tpl` into a single
-created `./templates.py` file.
-Copy that file (or just the `.mpy` bytecode) to
+newly created `./templates.py` file.
+Copy that single file (or just the
-your MicroPython project, import it, and use it as follows:
+`.mpy` bytecode) to your MicroPython project, import it, and use it as
+follows:

 ```python
 from microdot import Response